ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_3.md

 ## What have I done last week

--   Worked on...
--   Worked on...
--   Changed....
+-   We created a database.
+-   We populated the database.
+-   Done our wireframes and justifications.
+-   We started on index.html(home page).

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   We plan on finalising our database.
+-   Start work on frontend and backend.

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   NIL